Kilmore Quay Lifeboat Station: Area of operation

 The RNLI aims to reach any vessel in distress up to 50 nmi from the coast within 2 hours of launching.
-The Tamar-class lifeboat at Kilmore Quay has a range of 250 nmi and top speed of 50 kn.
+The Tamar-class lifeboat at Kilmore Quay has a range of 250 nmi and top speed of 25 kn.

-Adjacent stations with all-weather lifeboats are to the west, to the north, and to the east.
-There is also an inshore lifeboat at between Kilmore Quay and Dunmore East.
+Adjacent stations with All-weather lifeboats are to the west, to the north, and in Wales to the east.
+There is also an Inshore lifeboat at between Kilmore Quay and Dunmore East.